vishwapardeshi/AB_Testing/README.md

 ## When to use A/B Testing?
 A/B Testing can be used to solve business problems when you don't have enough data to use modeling techniques.

-For example, consider that you are wokring as a product manager of a toy manufacturing company.
+**Business Scenario:** Consider that you are working as a product manager of a toy manufacturing company.
 A new product is ready for distribution but the company is unsure of its success.

 In this scenario, A/B testing can be used to predict the effect on sales if the new toy is introduced.
 This will help the management determine if it should go into full distribution.
 A/B test is a natural choice as we have first a binary situation and second no past information to build models.

 ## Terminologies
 In A/B test, we design experiments.